waynegm/WMPlugin-Docs/content/en/docs/Plugins/GeopackageExport/index.md

 categories: ["docs"]
 tags: ["Geopackage", "qgis"]
 ---
+{{% refs %}}

-This plugin, for the open source seismic interpretation platform [opendtect] Version 6.4.0 or later, exports [opendtect] data to a
+This plugin, for the open source seismic interpretation platform [OpendTect] Version 6.4.0 or later, exports [OpendTect] data to a
 [GeoPackage](https://www.geopackage.org/) database.
 GeoPackage is an open, non-proprietary, platform-independent, self describing standards-based data format for geospatial data.

 ## Description

 The plugin adds a "Geopackage Export" item to the Survey-Export main menu.
 Selecting the item opens a tabbed dialog box for selecting the various elements to export and the destination file name.
-The following table shows the [opendtect] data elements supported and the corresponding tables created in the exported GeoPackage database.
+The following table shows the [OpendTect] data elements supported and the corresponding tables created in the exported GeoPackage database.

 {{<table "table table-striped table-bordered">}}